hapax/hapax.github.io/assets/reality.md

 layout: post
 ---

-I would like to thank Sogand and Aaliyah for inviting me to speak, all of you for listening, and the Coast Salish peoples---the Squamish, Musqueam and Tsleil-Waututh---on whose unceded and ancestral territory we are situated.
+I would like to thank the organizers of the Quantum Leaps Conference for inviting me to speak, all of you for listening, and the Coast Salish peoples---the Squamish,
+Musqueam and Tsleil-Waututh---on whose unceded and ancestral territory we are situated.
 I'll be sharing a broad and personal perspective on what science is,